CENG501-Projects/CENG501-Fall2024/MeerubShahzad/Readme.md

 ## 8.2 Directory Structure

-Since all code is in a single file, there’s no complex directory structure required.
-However for clarity, here’s how you can organize your project:
+To manage the complexity of two experiments, we have organized the project into separate scripts for each experiment.
+Here is how you can organize your project:

 project/

-main.py          (The complete implementation script)

-README.md        (report)
+│
+├── experiment1.py          # Script for Experiment I
+├── experiment2.py          # Script for Experiment II
+├── README.md               # Report and documentation

-requirements.txt  (List of required libraries)
+└── requirements.txt        # List of required libraries

 ## 8.3 Running the Code

 **Clone the Repository or Copy the Script:**

-Save the code in a file named main.py.
+Ensure you have the latest versions of experiment1.py and experiment2.py scripts.

 **Execute the Script:**

-Run the script using: `python main.py`
+For Experiment I: `python experiment1.py`

+For Experiment II: `python experiment2.py`

 ## 8.4 Code Overview